spacechase0/StardewValleyMods/SpaceCore/docs/README.md

         * `AnswerText` - The text for the answer.
         * `CanRepeatQuestion` - If the question can be repeated.
 Default false.
         * `FriendshipModifier` - How much friendship the player gets from asking this question.
 Default 10.
+        * `Condition` - The GameStateQuery condition for if this question will be a valid choice.
         * If this seems confusing, see the example pack on Backstory Questions Framework's mod page.
             * The asset name in there is different, since it was made when the feature was in the separate mod.
 * New CP tokens -